goat-debug/digikala-clone/README.md

 # Digikala Landing Page Clone

 This project is a responsive clone of the Digikala homepage, built with **HTML**, **CSS**, and **Bootstrap**.
-It was developed as a front-end practice project to improve layout skills and responsive design without using JavaScript.
+It was developed as a front-end practice project to improve layout skills and responsive design.

-## ✨ Features
+## Features

 - Fully designed header (logo, search bar, login/register, cart icon)
 - Navigation bar with product categories
 - Static promotional banners (mocked slider)
 - Responsive layout for both desktop and mobile
 - Persian font (Vazir) for professional typography
-- No JavaScript used

-## 📁 Project Structure
+## Project Structure

 digikala-clone/
 ├── index.html